 Maltese tax law provides for a tax deduction for expenditure of a capital nature on IP or any IP rights incurred in the production of income.
 Such expenditure should be tax deductible over the life of the relevant IP but, in any case, over a minimum period of three consecutive years.

-Malta also introduced a Patent Box Regime by virtue of legal notice 208 of 2019.
+Malta also has in place a Patent Box Regime.
 These Rules provide for a deduction in relation to qualifying income derived from 'qualifying IP' on or after 1 January 2019.
 The Rules have been drafted in a manner so as to be compliant with the OECD modified nexus approach and the EU Code of Conduct on Business Taxation.

 'Qualifying IP' includes patents and utility models, software, and IP assets relating to medical products.
 In order for a significant proportion of IP income to qualify for benefits, a significant proportion of the actual R&D activities must have been undertaken by the qualifying taxpayer itself.
 The beneficiaries in such circumstances would be the owners of the qualifying IP or the holder of an exclusive licence in respect of the qualifying IP.
 The Patent Box Regime deduction is calculated based on a formula and subject to satisfying a number of conditions.

 In the event that goodwill were to fall within the purport of IP for the purposes of the tax deductibility rules under Maltese tax law, then it may possibly be argued that an expenditure on goodwill may be tax deductible.
 However, this would need to be analysed on a case-by-case basis.